andersonlimacrv/webhook-discord-action/README.md

 <img src="https://imgur.com/IOtkCuf.png" width="250" height="150" alt="IMG">
 </div>

-This project facilitates Discord notifications for commits containing the tag `#doc`.
+This project facilitates Discord notifications for commits containing the special tags like `@documentation` or `@doc` like in my case.

 ## Setup